0xcROW/TechnicalTest/README.md

+The whole project was writen in IntelliJ Idea Ultimate IDE.

+OpenJDK 22.0.2.

 Simple API Rest made in Java SE 17 using Spring Boot 3.3.3 and Maven.

 The database used is H2, with JDBC and JPA - despite the H2 is a well-known in-memory database, in this project I'm using it with persistence to keep the objects inside the table.